 On June 12, 2017, mandatory electronic filing, or e-filing, is in effect for attorneys filing in Calvert, Charles, and St. Mary's counties.

-On July 3, 2017, the fourth District Court Self-Help Resource Center location will open in Baltimore (joining Glen Burnie, Salisbury, & Upper Marlboro)
+On July 3, 2017, the fourth District Court Self-Help Resource Center location opened in Baltimore City (joining Glen Burnie, Salisbury, & Upper Marlboro).

 On October 16, 2017, mandatory electronic filing, or e-filing, is in effect for attorneys filing in Allegany, Frederick, Garrett, and Washington counties.